wp-plugins/woocomerce-price-by-country/readme.txt

 Remove an added group at any time
 Set individual prices for any of your groups (see the product edit screenshot)

+0.2 added

+You can choose whether the modifier price is based on the shipping adress or billing You can add a country selector on your theme with the code: do_action ('get_pbc_country_dropdown').

+0.3 added
+the country groups are modificable

 * Requires WooCommerce 2.x or newer.

 == Installation ==